-The Turkish Armed Forces (Türkiye Silahı Kuvvetleri) (TSK) are a unified military force consisting of around. maritime. air, and paramilitary branches. with of ioint strenath regiments and brigades (including artillery and engineering).

-355,200 active duty troops and 378,700 reservists.
+The Turkish Armed Forces (Türkiye Silahı Kuvvetleri) (TSK) are a unified military force consisting of ground, maritime, air, and paramilitary branches, with a joint strength of 373,200 active duty troops and 378,700 reservists.
 With few exceptions, all men aged 20-41 must serve from 6-12 months of compulsory military service.